permafrost06/datatables-manager-wp/README.md

 # datatables-manager-wp

-A wordpress plugin to add and manage contacts.
+A wordpress plugin to add and manage custom datatables.

 The admin menu of the plugin is available at the "Settings" menu in the admin panel as "Datatables Manager".
-Here, the admin can see all the contacts in the plugin's database and can add, edit, or remove custom datatables as needed.
+Here, the admin can see all the tables in the plugin's database and can add, modify, or remove custom datatables as needed.

 Shortcode `custom-datatable` can be used to display a table.
 An argument `id` needs be passed with the ID of the desired table.